Thelastpoet/bob-ai/readme.txt

 == Installation ==

 * Obtain an OpenAI API key from the OpenAI website.
 You will need this key to use the Bob AI plugin.
-* Upload the plugin files to the /wp-content/plugins/bob-ai directory, or install the plugin through the WordPress plugins screen directly.
+* Upload the plugin files to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
-* Activate the plugin through the 'Plugins' screen in WordPress
+* Activate the plugin through the 'Plugins' screen in WordPress.
-* Use the Bob AI screen to configure the plugin with your OpenAI API key, Model and select the current installed SEO Plugin.
+* Use the Bob AI screen to configure the plugin with your OpenAI API key, Model, and select the currently installed SEO Plugin.

 To obtain an OpenAI API key, visit the OpenAI website and sign up for an account.
 Once you've created an account, you can access your API key from the dashboard.